 No, you can organise your visit however you like.
-Just remember, there are more than 550 activities going on around Monash on Open Day, so you might like to prepare your visit and print off your plan.
+Just remember, there are lots of activities going on around Monash on Open Day, so you might like to prepare your visit and print off your plan.

 There’ll also be Monash Open Day programs with information on where each study area and support service is located available on the day, if you’d prefer not to plan everything out before you come.

 Sure, just log back into the online planner using your email address and then you can make as many changes as you’d like.

 Is there anything I should do to prepare?